equillibrium/pyConfigWinProxy/Readme.md

+# Run as exe
+Just use dist\main.exe to run a 'compiled' version that does not require python installation

 # Setup
-Run powershell as admin and execute setup.ps1
-It installs chocolatey repository, latest python, lxml for Windows, Free-proxy pip module
+If you want to run main.py: run powershell as admin and execute setup.ps1 It installs chocolatey repository, the latest python, lxml for Windows, Free-proxy pip module

 Libxml for Win:
 https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml

-# Run as exe
-Just use dist\main.exe to run a 'compiled' version that does not require python installation

 #To Do